JanikRosien/BIManalyst_g_23/A2/README.md

 Q: When would this claim need to be checked?

-A: Before the construction of each floor
+A: At the beginning of and before the construction of each floor, to take any changes into account.

 Q: What information does this claim rely on?